LoyolaLawTech/Class-Documents/2019/quizzes/quiz1.md

 ##

-Note: everything in this quiz is graded for accuracy.
+Note: Everything in this quiz is graded for accuracy.
 Your quizzes directory and quiz file must be in the right place, and your answers to the data questions must be correct.
 All answers should be your own work.